MoonZoon/MoonZoon/README.md

     </div>
 </div>

-Are we sure they have the same lightness?
+Are we sure they have the same lightness `50%`?
 I don't think so.
 The human eye perceives yellow as brighter than blue.
 Fortunately there is a color system that takes into account this perception: [HSLuv](https://www.hsluv.org/).

 <div style="display: flex; flex-wrap: wrap; margin-bottom: 10px">
     <div style="background-color: hsl(60, 100%, 50%); color: black; padding: 4px 10px; border-radius: 2px;">